waigwamacha/waigwamacha/README.md

 My name is Murage and I'm a python developer.
-I'm from Kenya, living in Canada and currently working on neuroimaging analysis.
+I am from Kenya and currently living in Canada, where I work on analysing neuroimaging data using python & nilearn.

 ## 🔧 Technologies & Tools